-Empiric data were acquired via a recent study of 45 Thessalian small and micro wood and furniture companies.
-The descriptive statistics impress extensively the present situation of the enterprises and the relative Thessalian business environment, offering support to the establishment of strategy and policies at regional level - at least.
+Empirical data was acquired via a recent study of 45 Thessalian small and micro wood and furniture companies.
+Descriptive statistics expose their mediocrity, regarding the use and exploitation of the above mentioned internal or external drivers.
 Regression analyses examine the differentiation of enterprises regarding their innovativeness, based on the Technological Innovation Capabilities.
 Parameters of exterior environment that contribute or deter the innovativeness of Thessalian wood and furniture enterprises were statistically compered.